ryanrajendran/Planit-Assessment/README.md

 This README file summarises the details of the Planit Technical Assessment for the role of Software Test Engineer.

-Tool used: Selenium   Language: Java   IDE: Eclipse
+Tool used: Selenium;   Language: Java;   IDE: Eclipse

 Four test cases that were required to be automated has been executed successfully.
 The code is contained within this repository.
 Only assumption made was for Test case 3 where space has been assumed as invalid character for text boxes 'Forename' and 'Message'.